SULT. (About us)

 accordance to Rebekah….

-After a decade of training, I was awarded a full scholarship at a prestigious Sydney classical academy, yet despite reaching all my ‘goals’, I had very low self-esteem and had isolated myself from my friends and family.
+After a decade of classical ballet training, I was awarded a full scholarship at a prestigious Sydney classical academy.
+Yet despite reaching all my “goals,” I found myself with very low self-esteem, increasingly isolated from friends and family.

-It is possible for all of us, to deepen our connection to self, and to our community through the modality of movement.
-From stretching to strip tease, there are stories to be told, narratives to be heard and sometimes powerfully rewritten.
-The body, and our consciousness are always communicating to us and through us, we must learn to listen and be open up to the transformation waiting to take place.
+It is possible for all of us to deepen our connection to ourselves and to our communities through movement.
+Our bodies are always communicating to us and through us.
+When we learn to listen and respond, we open the ourselves to our fulfilled, embodied potential.

-With our team of qualified and passionate teachers, you will learn technique but always be left the space for individuality.
-You will build upon your kinaesthetic awareness, unearth your unique rhythm, build strength, flexibility, confidence and, perhaps above all a community.
+At SULT, you will learn techniques and be guided through practices and routines, but there will always be space for individuality.
+You will deepen your kinaesthetic awareness, uncover your unique rhythm, build strength, flexibility, and confidence—and perhaps most importantly, find community.

-SULT movement is all about discovering what bring you joy and trust the beauty of our own unique flair.
-All our stories continue to evolve, and we must have the ‘flexibility’ and trust to flow with our life’s current.
+SULT movement is about discovering what brings you joy and trusting the beauty of your own unique flair.
+Our stories are always evolving, and we must cultivate the flexibility and trust to move with life’s currents.

 The story in